I took a geography class my first year of university.

-The best way to do that is with game-based learning.
+The best way to do that is with game-based training.

-GBL works better than traditional pdf or instructor led training because it makes training active.
+Game-based training works better than traditional pdf or instructor led training because it makes learning active.

-While traditional training is passive and employees can easily check out, GBL forces them to engage and then pulls them in, getting them to care about progressing (and thus the content).
+While traditional training is passive and employees can easily check out, game-based training forces them to engage and then pulls them in, getting them to care about progressing (and thus the content).

-Game-based learning also uses tactics like narrative to put product information into context.
+Game-based training also uses tactics like narrative to put product information into context.
 This helps ensure employees buy into the value of the training and apply the information once training is over.

 Another bonus?
-GBL is inherently bite-sized, making it easier to add courses as technology or priorities change.
+Game-based training is inherently bite-sized, making it easier to add courses as technology or priorities change.

 3 Pro Tips for Game-Based Product Training